 Tru64 UNIX supports full and partial duplication of shared libraries.
-The loader looks for backward-compatible versions of shared libraries using a path constructed by appending the version string as a subdirectory of the normal search path.
+The loader looks for backward compatible versions of shared libraries using a path constructed by appending the version string as a subdirectory of the normal search path.
 As a result, any changes to kernel interfaces or to global data definitions that would ordinarily break binary compatibility will not affect your applications, because you can maintain multiple versions of any shared library and link your application against the appropriate version of that shared library.

 In Motif Version 1.2, for example, the OSF changed several of the interfaces, thereby breaking binary compatibility with applications built against Motif 1.1.3 libraries.
-To preserve binary compatibility, Tru64 UNIX supports both Motif 1.1.3 and Motif 1.2 shared libraries, so that applications can access the Motif 1.1.3 shared libraries.
+To preserve binary compatibility, Tru64 UNIX supports both Motif 1.1.3 and Motif 1.2 shared libraries in Tru64 UNIX with our versioning functionality, so that applications that need to can access the Motif 1.1.3 shared libraries.
 For more information on versioning, see the Programmer's Guide.